naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ```

 The `Violation::UnsupportedTags` instance now borrows from two owners
-&mdash; the two arguments `self` and `templates` of the
+&mdash; the objects that the two arguments `self` and `templates`
-`Post.validate` method.
-The borrow checker cannot infer the lifetimes
+point to.
+The borrow checker cannot infer the lifetimes any more.
+The
-any more.
-The compilation error indicates the presence of two
+compilation error indicates the presence of two lifetimes.
+To fix
-lifetimes.
-To fix this, we can explicitly specify two lifetime
+this, we can explicitly specify two lifetime specifiers, but we have
-specifiers and establish a relationship between them.
+to establish a relationship between them.

 ```rust
 impl Post {